davetcoleman/moveit_whole_body_ik/README.md

 if its not, im not sure what will happen

-It also assumes your l & r arms each share x number of torso joints, and those are the only shared joints on the whole robot
+It also assumes your left & right arms each share ``n`` number of torso joints, and those are the only shared joints on the whole robot

 Assumes all planning groups have their root at the base_link (root link)